kinshukk/better-feeds/CURSOR_MEMORY.md

 2. **Dynamic DOM Handling**: Social media sites frequently update their DOM structure, requiring resilient selectors and observation techniques.

+3. **Multi-Strategy DOM Selection**: Using multiple fallback approaches for element selection is crucial for extension resilience against frequent DOM changes.

-3. **Machine Learning in the Browser**: Browser environments have limitations for ML libraries.
+4. **Machine Learning in the Browser**: Browser environments have limitations for ML libraries.
 Simplified models that don't rely on Node.js-specific dependencies work best.

-4. **Type Safety in Chrome Extensions**: Using TypeScript with Chrome extension APIs requires proper type declarations to avoid compilation errors.
+5. **Type Safety in Chrome Extensions**: Using TypeScript with Chrome extension APIs requires proper type declarations to avoid compilation errors.

-5. **Build Process Optimization**: Bundling for browser extensions requires specific configurations to handle dependencies properly.
+6. **Build Process Optimization**: Bundling for browser extensions requires specific configurations to handle dependencies properly.

-6. **Testing Extensions**: Using a simulated DOM environment can speed up development without requiring constant access to the actual website.
+7. **Testing Extensions**: Using a simulated DOM environment can speed up development without requiring constant access to the actual website.

 ## Troubleshooting Common Issues